westpang/Getting-Cleaning-Data/CodeBook.md

 #Identifiers

 ##subject - The ID of the test subject
-##activity - The type of activity performed when the corresponding measurements were taken
+##newY$activityLabel - The type of activity performed when the corresponding measurements were taken

 #Measurements